• COBRA too expensive?

 Premium range by region

-North Alabama, Central Alabama, South Alabama, and Gulf Coast markets can behave differently on price.
+North Alabama, central Alabama, Gulf Coast, east Alabama, and Wiregrass markets can differ on price and value.

-Practical access can shift between Jefferson, Madison, Mobile, Montgomery, Baldwin, Lee, and Houston counties.
+Practical access can shift between Jefferson, Madison, Mobile, Montgomery, Tuscaloosa, Lee, and Houston counties.

 Plan design fit

-Comparing broader versus narrower structures is often just as important as comparing monthly premium.
+Comparing broader versus narrower structures is just as important as comparing monthly premium.

 Alabama shoppers usually need both statewide and local context

-Looking at both statewide patterns and local market differences can make it easier to judge whether a plan fits your budget, provider preferences, and routine care needs.
+Looking at statewide patterns alongside local provider differences can make it easier to judge whether a plan fits your budget, doctor preferences, and routine care needs.

 How Much Does Private Health Insurance Cost in Alabama?